la2050/archive/_projects/2016/foster-youth-and-families-joining-voices-for-change.md

   - Publicity/awareness
   - 'Community outreach '
   - Quality improvement research
+project_description: >-
+  The foster care system needs to change.
+Families need support to care for their children, and children need to know that they are safe and loved no matter where they live.
+The people who know what needs to change are the ones who know the system best.
+NFYI/LA will recruit and train 100 foster youth and 50 family members to advocate with policy makers for new approaches to transform the child welfare system.
 project_impact: >-
   ["Social & emotional support","Government responsiveness to residents’ needs","Rates of volunteerism","Total number of local social media friends and